ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 As always, questions, comments, concerns, angry retorts, and any relevant sea shanties should be [sent to me via Twitter](https://twitter.com/autobencoder).

 This post is not comprehensive.
+Everyone has a different background, and the factors I consider important may not be important for everyone.
-There are certainly valid reasons to not apply to grad schools that vary person to person.
+There are certainly valid reasons to not apply to grad schools that vary from person to person.
 For example, uprooting your life and moving to a new city may not be feasible for you.
-I selected the topics I did because they are fairly universal.
+I selected the topics I did because I expect they will apply to most people.
 Most people will make less money while doing a PhD, [many find grad school emotionally difficult](https://www.nature.com/articles/d41586-020-02439-6), and all PhD students will have to interact with the academic system.

 It's also worth mentioning my background as it informs my perspective.